Sayonara, Zetsubou-Sensei

 Sayonara, Zetsubou-Sensei (さよなら絶望先生, Sayonara Zetsubō Sensei) is a Japanese manga series written and illustrated by Kōji Kumeta.
 It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from April 2005 to June 2012, with its chapters collected in 30 tankōbon volumes.
-The series follows Nozomu Itoshiki, a teacher who takes all aspects of life, word, and culture in the most negative light possible.
+The series follows Nozomu Itoshiki, a teacher who takes all aspects of life, world, and culture in the most negative light possible.
 The series satirizes politics, media, and Japanese society.

 The manga was adapted into three anime television series and two sets of original video animations (OVAs) animated by Shaft between 2007 and 2010.

 The manga has had over 5 million copies in circulation.
 In 2007, Sayonara, Zetsubou-Sensei received the 31st Kodansha Manga Award for the shōnen category.

 Plot and setting

 Sayonara, Zetsubou-Sensei features comedic sketches, mostly standalone with very loose continuity, playing out between high school teacher Nozomu Itoshiki and his class of 32 students, class 2-He.
 As a teacher, Nozomu is addressed as "Zetsubou-sensei", a sobriquet which ironically shows respect for his profession while inauspiciously corrupting the kanji writing of his name so that it is read as "despair".
 True to this name, Zetsubou-sensei views many aspects of life fatalistically, carrying a resigned attitude that undermines both his authority and work ethic.
-He habitually interrupts lessons to make various defeatist arguments, which he proceeds to validate by threatening suicide, or by leading the class off on tangents, whether in or outside of the classroom.
+He habitually interrupts lessons to make various defeatist arguments, which he proceeds to validate by threatening suicide or by leading the class off on tangents, whether in or outside of the classroom.
 His negative outlooks are always gainsaid by Kafuka Fuura, a student who presents as relentlessly optimistic, though her positive outlooks are even further afield or, ironically, cynical in comparison.

 While Zetsubou-sensei's students are unimpressed with his demeanor, they generally play along in group discussions that contribute many examples supporting the topics of his rants.
 Despite disrespecting him, many of the girls in the class nevertheless carry torches for him, while being disappointed by his lack of reciprocal interest.
-On many occasions the girls openly defy his authority and treat him as their possession, backed by wanton slapstick violence committed against both him and each other.
+On many occasions, the girls openly defy his authority and treat him as their possession, backed by wanton slapstick violence committed against both him and each other.
 Chief among his pursuers is Chiri Kitsu, who is not only obstinate and dictatorial towards the entire class and world, but also prone to bloodthirsty and deranged rampages.
 Zetsubou-sensei's torment at the hands of the class is often orchestrated by Kafuka, who underhandedly pulls strings to inflame the other girls' passions and jealousy, inviting disastrous results.